darknecrocities/Haskell-Tutorial/README.md

 That's It—For Now! 🚀
 Haskell might seem tricky at first, but once you get the hang of these concepts, it’s like unlocking the secrets of a mystical world!
 Happy coding, and may your functions always return the right results! 🎉

+## Created 🛠️

+This Tutorial is Created by Arron Kian Parejas